rich4rdmacwan/vscode-ai/README.md

-# code-ai README
+# vscode-ai README

-This is the README for your extension "code-ai".
+This is the README for your extension "vscode-ai".
 After writing up a brief description, we recommend including the following sections.

 ## Features